kairwang/todo-list/README.md

 # Permanent To-Do List

 ## Overview
 A web application for managing a permanent to-do list, allowing users to add, edit, and remove tasks.
-This project utilizes a SQL database with PostgreSQL, and is built using JavaScript with Express, Node.js, and EJS for the backend and templating.
+This project utilizes a SQL database with PostgreSQL accessed by pgAdmin 4, and is built using JavaScript with Express, Node.js, and EJS for the backend and templating.
 CSS is used for styling the frontend.

 ## Skills Used
 - **JavaScript**: Core language for server-side logic and dynamic content handling.